GreenCom-Networks/Apijama/README.md

 Front and Back can both be started with the command "npm start"

+You will also need a mongodb server if you want to execute the server as a developer (running on port 27017).

 By default the server will be on port 3000 and front 8080